 Nestled in the expansive seven-acre gardens of the Glen Burnie property, this 13- sculpture exhibit is the first large outdoor changing exhibit at The Museum of the Shenandoah Valley.
-Created by Brooklyn artist Sean Kenney, this exhibit has been shown all around the world and this set comprises more than 400,000 LEGO bricks!
-I thoroughly enjoyed this exhibit and I will list some of the most memorable displays and moments from my exploration of this unique exhibit.
+Created by Brooklyn artist Sean Kenney, this exhibit has been shown all around the world!
+This set of 13 sculptures comprises more than 400,000 LEGO bricks!
+I thoroughly enjoyed this exhibit and I’m going list some of the most memorable displays and moments from my exploration.

-As I entered the grounds I was unsure of what to expect from this exhibit, but I overheard a museum employee ask a group of smaller children what their favorite sculpture was, and one little girl enthusiastically replied, “THE BUTTERFLY.”
-He said that the butterfly was one of his favorites too, but he posed the small girl a question.
+As I entered the grounds, I was unsure of what to expect from this exhibit.
+But I overheard a museum employee ask a group of smaller children what their favorite sculpture was.
+One little girl enthusiastically replied, “THE BUTTERFLY.”
+He said that the butterfly was one of his favorites too.
+But he posed the small girl a question.
 “Why do they call them butterflies, and not “flutterbies?
-That seems like a better name to me.”
-The young girl and the other children thought this was a great thought and I’m sure that will probably be the name for “Flutterbies” now with that small girl for a long time!
+That seems like a better name to me”.
+The young girl and the other children thought this was a great idea!
+I’m sure that will probably be the name for “Flutterbies,” with that small girl for a long time!

 Probably my most favorite sculpture was a simple design with a lot of meaning titled, “Birdbath with Birds, Bees, and Squirrel.”
-It was a simple birdbath with a few Cardinals bathing and drinking in the water.
-A couple of bees begin to hover by, and then a squirrel was perched on the side of the bath, curious as to what was going on.
-The guide explained that this was the purist of the meanings behind the ecosystem theme as nature and the living things used the non-living bath and water as ways to live.
+It was a simple birdbath with a few Cardinals taking a dip in the water.
+A couple of bees are hovering by.
+And then you see a squirrel perched on the side of the bath.
+He is certainly curious as to what was going on.
+The guide explained that this was the purist of the meanings behind the ecosystem theme within the exhibit.
+It shows nature and the living things use the non-living bath and water as ways to live.
 Cardinals are my favorite bird (I played Frederick County Little League for the Cardinals) and the guide was very knowledgeable about them and the other creatures that are shown in this sculpture.

-As I was finishing up with the final sculpture, there were a few ladies from the Garden Club who remarked how the peacefulness of the Water Garden is the best spot on the property, and it was the highlight of their experience at the Glen Burnie Gardens.
-This just shows how everyone is different and this exhibit as well as the property can affect people in different ways!
+As I was finishing up with the final sculpture, there were a few ladies from the Garden Club who remarked how the peacefulness of the Water Garden is the best spot on the property.
+They remarked it was the highlight of their experience at the Glen Burnie Gardens.
+This just shows how everyone is different and this property and exhibit can affect people in different ways!

 This attraction and the Museum of the Shenandoah Valley are not only a regional hit, but also an international sensation as a couple from Brazil was heading in as I was leaving.
 Overall, this exhibit is must see and a great trip for all ages!
 This exhibit is something that must be seen while you can, but make sure not to wait too long, because the exhibit only runs until September 3rd.